Image

 • If you choose to drink or use substances, pace yourself with water.

 • Have a safety plan and stick to it.
 Avoid overingesting or experimenting with new substances.
-Have a designated driver or use alternative transportation, like SafeRide.
+If you aren't walking, have a designated driver or use alternative transportation, like SafeRide.

 • Don't ghost your friends this Halloween.
 Use the buddy system and make sure to check in on your friends to ensure everyone has arrived safely home.

-Look out for your community and know the signs of alcohol and substance overdose:
+Look out for your community and know the signs of alcohol and substance overingestion.

 • Mental confusion.